Block42World/block42-wallet-unity/README.md

 ![PlayerSettings](Assets/Block42/Wallet/Documents/00_playersettings.png)

 ## Settings
-ScriptableObject is used globally for wallet setting, assets the settings in menu through Block42 > Wallet > Settings
+ScriptableObject is used globally for wallet setting, access the settings in menu through Block42 > Wallet > Settings
 ![Menu Wallet Settings](Assets/Block42/Wallet/Documents/01_menu_wallet_settings.png)

 Inspector will show:
 ![Wallet Settings Inspector](Assets/Block42/Wallet/Documents/02_wallet_settings_inspector.png)

 Ropsten is set as default and used throughout all demos, you can use different testnet or custom network and provide the URL in settings.
+Note the smart contracts are deployed in Ropsten, for trying demos in other networks or using your smart contracts, set the ABI and address of [ContractController](Assets/Block42/Wallet/Scripts/Contracts/ContractController.cs), see Demo [02-MyWalletBalance](Assets/Block42/Wallet/Demos/02-MyWalletBalance) for how to change them.

 ## Demos
 This projects contains a number of demos from basic to intermediate, go to [Demos](Assets/Block42/Wallet/Demos) folder for more details.